DevExpress-Examples/xaf-how-to-show-a-new-object-detail-view-via-the-navigation-control/Readme.md

 <!-- default badges end -->
 # XAF - How to Show a New Object Detail View via the Navigation Control

 This example demonstrates how to execute custom code when the navigation control's item is clicked.
-In our case we create a new object and show its detail view when a user clicks a custom item in the navigation control.
+Here we created a new object and show its detail view when a user clicks a custom item in the navigation control.

 <kbd>![image](https://github.com/DevExpress-Examples/XAF_how-to-show-a-new-object-detail-view-via-the-navigation-control-e236/assets/14300209/942a8ff8-e26d-478b-8e2f-9a1b66720d69)</kbd>